-Our ability to use net operating losses to offset future taxable income may be subject to certain limitations.
+Our ability to use net operating losses ("NOLs") to offset future taxable income may be subject to certain limitations.

-In general, under Section 382 of the Internal Revenue Code of 1986, as amended (the "Code") a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its pre-change net operating losses ("NOLs") or tax credits ("credits"), to offset future taxable income.
+In general, under Section 382 of the Internal Revenue Code of 1986, as amended ("Code"), a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its pre-change NOL or tax credits ("credits"), to offset future taxable income.
 Our existing NOLs or credits may be subject to substantial limitations arising from previous ownership changes, and if we undergo an ownership change our ability to utilize NOLs or credits could be further limited by Section 382 of the Code.
 In addition, future changes in our stock ownership, many of which are outside of our control, could result in an ownership change under Section 382 of the Code.
 Our NOLs or credits may also be impaired under state law.
 Accordingly, we may not be able to utilize a material portion of our NOLs or credits.
-Furthermore, our ability to utilize our NOLs or credits is conditioned upon our attaining profitability and generating United States federal and state taxable income.
-As described above under "-Risks Related to our Financial Position and History of Operating Losses," we have incurred significant net losses since our inception and anticipate that we will continue to incur significant losses for the foreseeable future; thus, we do not know whether or when we will generate the United States federal or state taxable income necessary to utilize our NOLs or credits.
-A full valuation allowance has been provided for the entire amount of our NOLs and credits.
+Furthermore, our ability to utilize our NOLs or credits is conditioned upon our attaining profitability and generating U.S. federal and state taxable income.
+As described above under "- Risks Related to Our Financial Condition and History of Operating Losses," we have incurred significant net losses since our inception and anticipate that we will continue to incur significant losses for the foreseeable future; thus, we do not know whether or when we will generate the U.S. federal or state taxable income necessary to utilize our NOLs or credits.
+A full valuation allowance has been provided for all of our NOLs and credits.